CodingInLondon/bitcoinmining-creative-uses/list.md

 ## 5. Non Sustainable Uses of Timestamping

-### 5.1 Compete with residential users for the same electricity source.
+### 5.1 Compete with residential users for the same electricity source

 - [2018 Moratorium on Bitcoin mining](https://youtu.be/-M6222N2_O8) in Plattsburgh, State of New York, USA.
 Video from Mountain Lake PBS.
 - [2022 Moratorium on Bitcoin mining](https://www.investopedia.com/crypto-mining-ban-5409564) by the State of New York and proposed law to ban mining from fossil fuel.
 Article by Eric Rosenberg in Investopedia.

 ### 5.2 Use fossil fuels

 - [Bitcoin mining global energy mix estimated at 58.8%](https://bitcoinminingcouncil.com/wp-content/uploads/2023/01/BMC-Q4-2022-Presentation.pdf) Slide 9 of BMC Q4 2022 Presentation, January 2023.
 - [Bitcoin mining broken down by energy source](https://batcoinz.com/bitcoin-by-energy-source/) Research by Daniel Batten.